 Why Learn a Language?

-75% of the population don’t speak any English, so learning a new language opens you up to a large number of new people and new experiences.
+75% of the world’s population don’t speak any English, so learning a new language opens you up to a large number of new people and new experiences.
 It's also a skill which is hugely valued by many employers.
-The Institution Wide Language Programme offer plenty of reasons to give it a go!
+The IWLP offer plenty of reasons to give it a go!

 How will you learn?

-Each class helps to develop the four key language skills; speaking, listening, reading and writing.
-Learning is done in a very interactive manner; the best way you will learn is to be actively involved both inside and outside of the class hours.
-A variety of media and technology will be used in order to make your experience effective and enjoyable.
+Each class helps to develop the four key language skills: speaking, listening, reading and writing.
+Learning is done in a very interactive manner and a variety of media and technology will be used in order to make your experience effective and enjoyable.
 You will also gain insight into the culture of the countries where your target language is spoken and an appreciation of people from different cultural backgrounds.
-Find out more on IWLP's pages.
+Find out more on the IWLP's pages.

-If you want to take an IWLP module now as part of your degree (for 20 credits)
+Taking a language with the IWLP as part of your degree (for 20 credits)?

-Select through online module selection (RISIS), or go to your Student Support Centre/module surgery.
+Select through online module selection (RISIS) or go to your Student Support Centre.

-Taking the language with IWLP but not as part of your degree (as non-credit)?
+Taking a language with the IWLP but NOT as part of your degree (as non-credit)?

-If you are unsure or have any further queries please contact the Admin Office on firstname.lastname@example.org ; 0118 378 7318; or in person, Room 224 Edith Morley Building.
+If you are unsure or have any further queries, please contact the Admin Office.